The Trouble with Jesus

 Jesus saw him and innately knew how long he’d been sick.
 Jerusalem was in one of its busy seasons with a Jewish holy day bringing throngs of the faithful for worship and sacrifice.
 The man and those others lying by the pool were likely part of a side spectacle for the crowds waiting for a miraculous healing so they could later brag at home what they’d seen.
 But to Jesus, he wasn’t one of many.
 He was simply a very sick man.

-“Would you like to get well?”
 Really?
 He’d been there for how long and now you’re actually asking him if he’d like to get better?
-For someone who was getting some buzz among the populace, he was a little lacking in bed side manner.
+For someone who was getting some buzz among the populace, you’re a little lacking in bed side manner.
 You want to rephrase that, Jesus?

 If so, you know what it’ll take?
-It means get to a place where you become and are made all over again.
+It means to get to a place where you become and are made all over again.
 Are you willing and resolved for that to happen in your life?

 Finally, this is more than just no longer being paralyzed.
 Are you ready for that?
 Do you want to be made well to the point where you are whole?
 Can you live life whole and complete in body, mind and soul?
 Do you wish to get well?

 Ever hear the saying, “Be careful what you pray for?”
 You very well may be blessed but in ways that are more than what you knew God could do in you.
+The man does some more whining about not having help to get in the pool.
+Jesus won’t listen.

 “Stand up, take up your sleeping mat, and walk!”